7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 1. Forests, Trees, Domains
 2. Organisation Units - System folders containers to store and group objects.
 Each AD Object has attributes.
 	1. Users
+		1. People
+		2. Services - applications hosted within the Domain
-	1. Groups
+	2. Groups
-	2. Workstations and Servers that are domain-joined
+	3. Machines - Workstations and Servers that are domain-joined
 1. Trusts
 2. Policies
 3. Domain Services